-Applications are due Nov.
-18, 2020.
-The scholarship committee interviews a select number of candidates in January and announces the winners near the end of the month.
-The scholarship will be applied to 2021-2022 academic year.
+The scholarship committee interviews a select number of candidates during the spring semester and notifies the recipients in April/May.
+The scholarship will be applied to the following academic year.

 To support the CANR Alumni Association Endowed Scholarship Fund, please visit: https://givingto.msu.edu/gift/?sid=8188.

 - The MSU Agriculture and Natural Resources Alumni Association Scholarship will be awarded to full-time students in good standing in the College of Agriculture and Natural Resources (CANR) for use during the 2022-2023 academic year at Michigan State University.

 - You have demonstrated commitment to your chosen field.